NoCheatPlus/NoCheatPlus/README.md

 ---------
 * NoCheatPlus used to be compiled with java 6 compliance (note OpenJDK, possibly we'll switch to 8 directly, once appropriate, e.g. with ProtocolLib dropping support for 7.).
 * We use [Maven](http://maven.apache.org/download.cgi) 3 to handle the dependencies.
 Tested both with Eclipse and Jenkins is Maven 3.3.9.
+* You can compile with this Maven goal: `mvn clean package`, for a build without any of the "non free" modules, which depened on not publicly downloadable resources, such as the CraftBukkit/Spigot server jar - the reflection based compatibility module is still contained.
+* In order to include a pre-built jar with the "non free" modules contained, use `-P nonfree_include`.
+* To also (re-) build "non free" compatibility modules, use `-P nonfree_build` as well as activating the appropriate module to build via a profile such as `-P cbdev` - see the tables below for reference.
-* You can compile with this Maven goal: `mvn clean package`, for a standard build.
-To also (re-) build "non free" compatibility modules that depend on Spigot or the like, Maven profiles can be chosen.
-For reference on profiles see the table below.
-See the NCPCompatNonFree sub module for reference on how to add custom modules.
-If you add custom modules with a different package naming than `fr.neatmonster`, you might have to add the source inclusion to the NoCheatPlus/pom.xml as well.
+* Have a look at the NCPCompatNonFree sub module for reference on how to add custom compatibility modules.
+If you add custom modules with a different package naming than `fr.neatmonster`, you might have to update the includes section within  NCPCompatNonFreeJar as well.
+The related factories are located within the NCPPlugin module (e.g. MCAccessFactory).
-* Jar files for the dedicated compat modules, which your local maven repository might be missing, can be installed manually.
+* "Non free" jar file dependencies needed for the dedicated compat modules, which your local maven repository might be missing, can be installed manually.
 Example for Eclipse with embedded maven:
 Add a new maven build run configuration, name it appropriately, e.g. ```Install CB 1.7.5```.
 Set goals to: ```install:install-file -Dfile=<PATH TO JAR> -DgroupId=org.bukkit -DartifactId=craftbukkit -Dversion=1.7.5-R0.1-SNAPSHOT -Dpackaging=jar```